rbarbera/functional-reactive-programming-swift/manuscript/concepts.md

 - **SignalProducer**: When a disposable is returned by a `SignalProducer` is called it will cancel the operation (e.g. background processing, network requests, etc.), clean up all temporary resources and will send an `Interrupted` event upon the particular `Signal` that was created.
 - **Signal**: In this case calling the disposable will prevent the observers from receiving future events from the signal but it won't have any effect on the operation *(e.g. it won't be cancelled or resources cleaned)*.

 `Disposable` itself is defined as a protocol in  ReactiveCocoa.
-That protocol has the structure shown below where *disposed* indicates wether the `Disposable` has been disposed or not and a function `dispose()` to dispose the `Disposable`
+That protocol has the structure shown below where *disposed* indicates wether the `Disposable` has been disposed or not and a function `dispose()` to dispose the action:

 ~~~~~~~~
 public protocol Disposable {